swethamurthy25/My-LeetCode/TWO SUM & THREE SUM Related questions/EASY - 1. Two Sum.md

 1. Run two loops and check for every combination in the given array.
 2. Fix the outer loop at a specific index and move the inner loop to get all the possible pairs.
-3. If nums[outerLoopIndex] + nums[innerLoopIndex] is equal to target, return {outerLoopIndex, innerLoopIndex}  as result.
+3. If nums[i] + nums[j] == target, then return those indices [i,j] as the result.
 4. Else continue iteration to check for the next pair.
-5. Repeat the above steps until you find a combination that adds up to the given target.
+5. Repeat the above steps until you find a combination matching the target.

 ```python
 Class Solution: